Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 Reflective practice is not confined to one domain; it's a versatile tool that transcends boundaries.
 As noted by educational theorist David Kolb, "Learning is the process whereby knowledge is created through the transformation of experience."

 2. Implement Double-loop Learning: Engage in Double-loop learning by not only correcting errors but questioning the underlying values and assumptions.
-It expands the theory of action, leading to profound changes in organizational learning by moving beyond mere surface solutions.
+It expands the theory of action, leading to profound changes in organisational learning by moving beyond mere surface solutions.

 4. Integrate Reflective Practice into Daily Routines: Encourage daily reflection as part of the work routine.
-This constant practice deepens the connection between personal experiences and organizational goals, fueling both personal growth and collective achievements.
+This constant practice deepens the connection between personal experiences and organisational goals, fueling both personal growth and collective achievements.

-Reflection in the teaching profession is not merely a trend but a vital tool that fosters personal and professional growth.
+Reflection in the teaching profession is not merely a trend but a vital tool that creates personal and professional growth.
 It's akin to looking into a mirror, not just to see oneself but to explore the depths of one's teaching persona.
 This process is more than self-assessment; it's a journey of self-discovery and continuous improvement.

 The positive experience of reflection contributes significantly to job satisfaction and can act as a buffer against work strain and burnout.
 A study by Xu et al., 2021 elucidates how reflective practices can enhance emotional well-being among teachers.
-This isn't just about avoiding negative outcomes; it's about fostering a positive, proactive approach to one's career.
+This isn't just about avoiding negative outcomes; it's about developing a positive, proactive approach to one's career.

 Reflecting on strengths and weaknesses is not an exercise in self-criticism but a pathway to identifying goals.
 According to Harris & Sass, 2011, this reflective practice enables teachers to create an action plan that enhances their skills and knowledge.
-For example, a teacher who recognizes a weakness in classroom management might seek professional development in that area, leading to a more harmonious classroom environment.
+For example, a teacher who recognises a weakness in classroom management might seek professional development in that area, leading to a more harmonious classroom environment.

 Continuous reflection and evaluation are not static but dynamic processes.
 As noted by Ingersoll & Strong, 2011, they allow for constant improvement and growth, providing a sense of progress and achievement that promotes job satisfaction.
 The art of teaching is the art of continuous learning, it's a never-ending cycle of growth, adaptation, and renewal.